-Description: Determines the duration of the Restart timer-that is, the number of ten-second ticks the MAX waits before retransmitting a Restart-Request packet.
+Description: This parameter determines the duration of the Restart timer-that is, the number of ten-second ticks the MAX waits before retransmitting a Restart-Request packet.
 At the packet layer, a Restart-Request packet clears all virtual circuits.
 When the sending device receives a Restart-Confirmation packet, it can again issue a call to establish a virtual circuit.